-You can help ensure the health and vitality of Denver's trees!
+Help ensure the health and vitality of Denver's trees...
+Become a Community Forester!

-A partnership between The Park People and Denver Parks & Recreation, the Community Forester Program empowers individuals to lead tree planting and care activities within the community.
+The Park People and Denver Parks & Recreation have teamed up to present the Community Forester Program and empower individuals to lead tree planting and care activities within the community.

-Once trained, Community Foresters can lead and participate in tree planting and care projects in their neighborhoods as well as activities for The Park People, Denver's Forestry Division, and The Mile High Million tree planting initiative.
+Once trained, Community Foresters can lead and participate in tree planting and care projects in their neighborhoods as well as activities for The Park People, the Denver Forestry Office, and the 'Be A Smart Ash' campaign.
 This is a great opportunity to support our environment, urban greening, community health, and quality of life in Denver.

 Trees 101 prerequisite for all other workshops - $20

 Trees 101 teaches the important basics from which other workshops will draw.
 Hence, you must attend this workshop before all other workshops.
 We will cover tree biology and the environmental factors that impact tree growth as well as discuss the benefits of trees and common myths.
 You will also learn what it means to be a Community Forester or a Tree Steward.
 You'll find out what the program entails and about the various activities that require highly-skilled volunteers and team leaders.

 In this class, you'll learn to properly plant balled and burlapped, bare root, and container trees in a safe manner using the concepts of Right Tree, Right Place, Right Way.
 You'll also become familiar with common tree health issues, disease and pest management, and tree health resources.
 Field component included.

 By the end of Tree Pruning, you'll know why, what, when, and how to properly prune a young tree to promote right-of-way clearance, strong structure, and long-term health.
 We will also address pruning safety and specialized, outcome-oriented pruning techniques.
 Field component included.